 Do interns get a certificate at the end of the internship?

 We can provide you with a certificate of participation at the end of the internship.
 Please note this internship is not accredited by any university or institution.

 When applying for the internship we only ask you to fill out the Google Form where we request the following information: some personal details, your availability, your CV and personalised cover letter (in a PDF format).
 Because we will be hiring on a roller basis and we keep the Google Form open until we have found our potential ideal candidates, we advise you to apply as soon as possible.
 Upon filling out the form, a confirmation message will appear on your screen, mentioning that your application is automatically saved and will be reviewed by our team.

 Do I need to provide additional certificates, references or copies of diplomas when sending my application?

 No, when applying for the internship we only ask you to fill out the Google Form where we ask you for some personal details, your availability, and to upload your CV and personalised cover letter.
 Upon completing and sending that Google Form, your application will automatically be saved and reviewed by our team.

 When will I get a response on my application?

 We understand that tailoring your CV and writing a personalised cover letter takes time and effort and we value everyone who applies.
-We estimate to review all applications and send out invitations to interview by 21 August.
+We estimate to review all applications and send out invitations within two to three weeks after the application deadline.
 We will always let you know whether or not you are invited for an interview.
 However, we cannot guarantee to provide people with personalised feedback on their application due to the large volume of applications we receive.